VirgilSecurity/virgil-sdk-x/README.md

 $ cd <Path to Xcode project folder>
 ```

 - In the Xcode project's folder create a new file, give it a name *Podfile* (with a capital *P* and without any extension).
-Put the following lines in the Podfile and save it.
+The following example shows how to compose the Podfile for an iOS application.

 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '8.0'
-pod 'VirgilKeysiOS'
+pod 'VirgilKeys'
 ```

 - Get back to your terminal window and execute the following line: